taljuk01/learn-kubernetes-by-doing/README.md

 Learning by doing is the simple idea that we are capable of learning more about something when we perform the action.

-So this guide aims to helps you start in the kubernetes world by doing hands-on exercise.
+So this guide aims to help you start in the Kubernetes world by doing hands-on exercises.

-Obviously, there is a minimal needed theory that you have to learn before start the exercises.
+There is a minimal needed theory that you have to learn before starting the exercises.

-I'll provide to you this minimum needed theory, but also on each exercise i'll put helpers links in case you want to deepen your knowledge or better understand how things work.
+I'll provide you with this minimum needed theory, but also on each exercise I'll put helpers links in case you want to deepen your knowledge or better understand how things work.

-All the charts of this tutorial (except chart from section 3.1) were created using [draw.io](https://app.diagrams.net/)
+All the charts of this tutorial (except the chart from section 3.1) were created using draw.io

 ## [Table of contents](#table-of-contents)